-instructions" by e-mail, and "Mr. Kurumatani is the type to say a lot over the phone.
-According to the interview with Mr. T1, Strategic Planning, Mr. Kurumatani responded to e-mails, but often with only one line, and often with a phone call.
+the interview with Mr. T1, Strategic Planning, Mr. Kurumatani responded to e-mails, but often with only one line, and often with a phone call.
 On the other hand, he sometimes sent long messages via SMS.
 The Investigators also found that recipients had taken screenshots of the SMS screens allegedly sent by Mr. Kurumatani and shared the screenshots with other related parties in the company via e-mail.)
 Furthermore, the company-loaned cell phone that Mr. Kurumatani used during his tenure was returned with almost all of the call history, registered phone numbers, and SMS data in an unrecoverable state.
-In addition, Mr. Kamo, who was supposed to have received SMSs from Mr. Kurumatani, said that he had already deleted the SMSs from 2020 by replacing his mobile phone, and the Investigators were not able to access this evidence.
+In addition, Mr. Kamp, who was supposed to have received a.
+Communication with HMC